-- The parent/guardian is to notify the Head of Section of the emergency situation. - Special arrangements for make-up work will be made depending on length of absence and circumstances.
+- The parent/guardian is to notify the Head of Section/Dean of Students of the emergency situation. - Special arrangements for make-up work will be made depending on length of absence and circumstances.
 Every effort will be made to accommodate the family.